310mc/https-310mc.github.io-tl/source/_posts/wedding_march/white_diamond.md

 {% bubble Jun v3 %}
 Ah… Yeah, let’s move on.
 Some of us here have work in the evening, so…

 Let’s focus on the meeting for now.
-We’ll work out the details until we finalize a project that’ll make everyone involved happy~♪
+We’ll work out the details ‘til we finalize a project that’ll make everyone involved happy~♪
 {% endbubble %}

 {% note narration %}